sage-code/eve/manual/structure.md

 1. One method can receive one or more parameters;
 1. Parameters having initial values are optional;
+1. Values used for parameters are called arguments;
-1. We can pass arguments by position, or by name;
+1. You can assign arguments using name:value pairs or by position;
-1. Input parameters are pass by value;
+1. Input parameters are pass "by copy"   (like ::);
-1. Output parameters are pass by reference;
+1. Output parameters are pass "by share" (like :=);

 **Variadic parameters**

-One method can receive multiple arguments of the same type separated by comma into one parameter.
+One method can receive multiple arguments of the same type separated by comma into one list.

+* First arguments can be captured using normal parameters;
+* The surplus of arguments are captured into last parameter named: "args";
+* A method can have one single variadic parameter;
-* The variadic parameter name are declared using "*" instead of ":" or "@".
+* The variadic parameter name is declared using "*" instead of ":" or "@".
-* The surplus of arguments are captured into last parameter named: "args".
 * We can use any name instead of "args" but this is the usual name.

 **example**
 ```
-method main(Array[String]() * args):
+method test(List{String} * args):
   print(args);
 return;
 ```